We have entertainment at our fingertips. With just a tap on our smartphones, we can access all the latest movies, music, YouTube videos, and more.

 So what criteria does a Seventh-day Adventist use in choosing what to consume?

 We believe the Bible gives us guidelines for every area of life.
-Though it doesn’t speak specifically to everything we encounter today, it provides principles to help us determine what is safe and good for followers of Jesus and what is not.
-We then apply these principles to music and movies.
+Rather than serving as a book of step-by-step instructions we could follow without much thought, its purpose is much higher and deeper than that.
+It provides principles to help us determine what is safe and good for followers of Jesus Christ and what is not.
+We then apply these principles to music, movies, books, activities…anything we’d spend our time on for the purpose of fun, entertainment, and enjoyment.

-So let’s answer some questions you may have about making entertainment choices:
+So let’s answer some common questions about how to apply biblical principles to entertainment options:

-Here are a few of the many occurrences in the Bible:
+Here are a few of the many occurrences of song and musical praise in the Bible:

 And Paul encouraged us to use music:

-They have their place, and we shouldn’t label them as “bad” just because they aren’t overtly religious.
+They have their place, and we shouldn’t label them as “bad” (or not important or not meaningful) just because they aren’t overtly religious.

 Notice what the Seventh-day Adventist philosophy of music says about secular music: